mlandis/phyddle/docs/source/tutorial.rst

 Categorical estimates for the `Nth` empirical datasets are shown in the figure named ``out.empirical_estimate_cat_N.pdf``.
 These figures are simple bar plots reporting the probabilities across possible categories per variable.
+Higher probability means the network is more certain of the value of the variable.

 .. figure:: images/out.empirical_estimate_cat_0.png
-  :width: 500
+  :width: 300
   :align: center

 |